tomcl/visual2.github.io/guide.md

-﻿# Guide
+﻿# ARM UAL Guide

 ## Syntax

-Each line consists of *words* separated by whitespace, `,` or `;`.
+Each assembley source line consists of *words* separated by whitespace, `,` or `;`.
 Additional spaces or tabs between or before words are ignored.
-Unlike many assemblers, while space has no significance (other than to separate words).
-If the second word is a valid op-code then the first word will be interpreted as a label.
+Unlike many assemblers initial space has no significance.
+Each line startes, optionally, with a label.
+If the second word is a valid op-code then the first word will be interpreted as a label, otherwise it must be an op-code.

 ```